vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/permission.md

 ### PutPolicy

-Use to create a policy for the resource.
+Used to create a policy for a resource.

 ```protobuf
 message MsgPutPolicy {